 It can be extremely difficult to determine exactly how many working adults are participating in the gig economy.
-According to Nation 1099 and information from the Bureau of Labor Statistics, roughly 11% of U.S. workers are getting their full-time income from the gig economy.
+According The BLS, 1.6 million workers are getting their income from the gig economy.
 The data also suggests that many more people are participating in the gig economy with “side hustles” or other types of part-time or occasional freelance work.

 There are a variety of pros to being a freelancer in the gig economy: